Cold Contact, short science fiction by Torn MacAlester

 Cooter nervously monitored the clock and listened.
 No news was good news.
 He waited, hoping for some more chatter from the UTAN.
 He wanted to know more about these Aliens the vessel had reported.
 Could it be true?
 Had they made contact?

-“Navire six, aller au silence radio,” said the radio chanel from the UTAN colony.
+“Navire six, aller au silence radio,” said the radio channel from the UTAN colony.
 Cooter didn’t need the translation to understand they wanted the UTAN vessel to go silent.
 A moment later a very large radar pulse hit Hootie Bird.

 “DAMN IT,” yelled Cooter.
 “Firin’ up the RCS.
 Hold on Cathy, we need to Burn hard.”